A Project for Safety and Community

 The Linwood Square Area Neighborhood Plan, published in 2001 by the City of Indianapolis Department of Metropolitan Development Division of Planning, stated: “Reducing the speed limit to 25mph on 10th Street would help pedestrians cross in a safe manner…”

 However, 23 years later and despite dangerous growth in the average size of vehicles, the legal maximum is still the same deadly 35MPH limit.
-Part of the Walkable Linwood Plaza includes adjusting speed limits to 20-25MPH along 10th St. This would make the experience better for all users.
+Part of the Walkable Linwood Square includes adjusting speed limits to 20-25MPH along 10th St. This would make the experience better for all users.

 A speed study was conducted to see how drivers are actually using the street during morning and afternoon weekday rush-hours and on Saturday around noon.
 We found that speeding is rampant and reckless on 10th Street, especially during rush hour.
 However, inside Linwood Square no vehicle was measured traveling over 25MPH.
 The real issues are the Linwood Shuffle and inaccessible/unpleasant pedestrian spaces.